klauscam/BastionRoute/README.md

 > **An outbound-initiated WebSocket relay fabric for UDP datagram binary streams that operates with zero-inbound port architecture.**

-## This is the official and original repository for BastionRoute maintained by klauscam")
+## This is the official and original repository for BastionRoute maintained by klauscam

 BastionRoute is an outbound-only UDP datagram binary stream relay fabric designed to route binary traffic over a stateful Layer-7 WebSocket transport.